MichaelJendryke/Archsphere/README.md

 ## Archsphere
-Point clustering for archaeological data
+Point clustering for archeologically data

 ### How to use in ESRI/ArcMAP